 Published reports, white papers, blogs, and articles can be very useful as data in making the case to Senior Management across a range of Customer Success issues, from budget allocations to organizational structure and staffing levels and everything in-between.
+And we have a lot of material in The Customer Success Library, FAQ and in the Wiki.
 But not all subjects are adequately covered by such content, and many times the questions that need to be authoritatively answered require more substantial and focused information.
 To meet the needs of Customer Success Executives, the C-Suite, and the Board, we offer direct responses to specific requests for data and analysis.
-We call it Office Hours, and it’s based on over 12 years of in-depth research and analysis into all facets of the new profession.
+We call this resource Office Hours, and it’s based on over 12 years of in-depth research and analysis into all facets of the developing profession, practice, and community.

 And more.
 Why is the turnover rate for Customer Success executives so high, and what can be done to retain them?
 What are companies doing about career paths in the overall customer success organization?